McPhail Family Website

 As the brigantine gathered way and the coast of Scotland slowly receded into the haze, Malcolm remained at the rail.
 Around him stood dozens of men and women carrying the same mixture of grief and hope.

 They were not the first Highlanders to leave, nor would they be the last.
 In the years ahead thousands more would follow, crossing the Atlantic to Nova Scotia, Cape Breton, Upper Canada, and Prince Edward Island.
 Yet for those standing on the deck that September morning, history was not something written in books.
-It was the cold wind on their faces and the fading outline of home upon the horizon.
+It was the cold wind on their faces and the receding outline of what they once called home.

-The harbour waters were calm when the brigantine finally dropped anchor in Charlottetown, and for several moments no one moved.
-After seven weeks of confinement, foul air, storms, seasickness, and uncertainty, the emigrants simply stood at the rail and stared at a settlement smaller than many had imagined: a handful of wooden buildings clustered around the harbour, and beyond them a vast forest stretching over every hill and horizon.
+For 49 days, seven weeks exactly, the passengers suffered through tight confinement, foul air, storms, seasickness, and perhaps most unsettling of all, uncertainty.
+Finally, on the morning of September 17, with a crisp chill in the air, the brigantine dropped anchor in Charlottetown harbour.
+For several moments no one moved.
+The emigrants simply stood at the rail and stared at a settlement smaller than many had imagined.
+Disappointment crept into their hearts when only a handful of small wooden buildings clustered around the harbour, comprising the town of Charlottetown.
+Behind them lay a vast forest stretching over every hill and horizon.
 Malcolm rested his hands on the railing and took it in.
 This was not Scotland.
 Nothing about it resembled Scotland.
 The air smelled different, the trees were different, and even the light seemed altered.
-Beside him, Flora held Ann against her shoulder while Donald clung to her skirts, the younger children restless with excitement at the sight of land.
+Beside him, Flora held baby Ann against her shoulder while Donald clung to her skirts, the younger children restless with excitement at the sight of land.
 For Malcolm, however, the end of the voyage brought something closer to apprehension.
 The crossing was over, but the difficult part was only beginning.

 As the crew lowered boats and prepared to ferry passengers ashore, voices drifted across the water.
 A scattering of men stood on the dock calling greetings in Gaelic, and the familiar words carried so clearly across the harbour that a smile rose at once on Flora’s face.
 By the time the family stepped onto the dock, some settlers came to meet the ship because they expected relatives or neighbours from Scotland.
 Others came seeking labour, tenants, or simply news from home, and what followed was a swift exchange of names, questions, and remembered connections: one man was cousin to a neighbour from Mull, another had come from Morvern two years earlier, and a third claimed kinship with a family Malcolm dimly recalled from his youth.
 Even tenuous connections seemed significant now.
 The Atlantic had separated them from Scotland, yet somehow Scotland seemed already waiting for them on the far shore.
 That evening Malcolm sat beside a fire in the home of settlers who had arrived years before, listening as the conversation flowed entirely in Gaelic.
 They exchanged stories and shared news from Mull.
 The names of the dead were spoken, and the names of those left behind were repeated carefully so they would not be forgotten.
 For the first time since leaving Scotland, Malcolm felt the knot in his stomach begin to loosen.